visiondesignzoo/Responsee/README.md

 # [Responsee](http://www.myresponsee.com)
 Lightweight, more intuitive and useful responsive CSS framework

 Responsee is an open source responsive CSS framework based on 12-column grid.
 Websites based on Responsee are fully responsive – they display content correctly on each type of devices.
-Besides basic CSS file also supplementary files of components are part of Responsee.

 ## Lightweight
 Minimum of code, great potential!
 Provided you look for something smaller, something lighter, something helping you to introduce project within a shorter time, Responsee is for you the right choice.